GmBodhi/shandler/README.md

 # What is this package about..?

 This is a wrapper/command-handler for discord's new **Slash Commands**.
-Using this package you can send/edit/delete an interaction response.
-Also supports followup messages.
-You can ask for help in our [Support server](https://discord.gg/tMWmEJFq4m).
-Consider supporting us
+Using this package, you can send/edit/delete an interaction response.
+As well as followup messages and more.
+Need support?
+Join our [Support server](https://discord.gg/tMWmEJFq4m).
+Also, consider supporting us.

 ## Table of Contents
 * [Installation](#installation)